thecoolersuy/THECOOLERSUY/README.md

 ## Hi Everyone, Konbanwa!
-My name is Suyal, and I'm a undergraduate computer science student interested in all things Devops & App Development!
+My name is Suyal, and I'm a undergraduate computer science student interested in DevOps and AppDev n all.

-- 🔭 I’m currently working on Queuely, building an SaaS product for barbershops.
+- ☕︎ I’m currently working on Queuely, building an SaaS product for barbershops.
-- 🌱 I’m currently learning Docker, Kubernetes, Ansible ...
+- 🧐 I’m currently learning Docker, Kubernetes, Ansible ...

 - Tech Stacks Used